Choijh84/ioscourse_super_cool/README.md

 # ioscourse_super_cool
-This is First App I built in iOS course
+This is First App I built in iOS course.
 My name is Kenneth Choi living in South Korea